 Overdone it with exercise or other physical activity?
 Did you wake up with a crick in your neck?
-Do your muscles feel tight or sore from time to time and you can’t quite pinpoint it?
-A targeted therapeutic massage designed to address your muscles can help get you back to better.
+Do you feel tight or sore from time to time and you can’t quite pinpoint it?
+A targeted therapeutic massage designed to target soft tissue injury can help get you back to better.
 In other words, a massage for aches and pains.

-Nimbus Massage therapists routinely work to help people relieve their muscular tension and pain.
+Nimbus Massage therapists routinely work to help people relieve their tension and pain.

 Generally speaking, your therapist will communicate with you more during a massage to target a specific muscle pain or injury than during a relaxation massage.
 To work effectively, your therapist may ask you for frequent feedback during the session.
 Be prepared to have at least some communication during the session, even if you zone out into a relaxation session after working through your problem area.

 Although part of the work does involve reproducing pain patterns to relieve them, Nimbus therapists are great at adjusting their pressure to your needs.
 We go slowly and work within the “good pain” range (using too much pressure can be counterproductive).
-If you know you like very firm pressure, try James, who can achieve the firmest pressure on the team.
-Otherwise, each therapist can use light, moderate, or firm pressure.
+Each therapist can use light, moderate, or firm pressure.

 If the problem has been ongoing or is more intense, we recommend a rehab package.

-Some of the techniques your therapist may employ during a Massage for Aches and Pains include: Myofascial Release, Stretching, Neuromuscular Therapy, Trigger Point Therapy, Connective Tissue Massage, Ortho-Bionomy, Swedish Massage, Sports Massage
+Some of the techniques your therapist may employ during a Massage for Aches and Pains include: Myofascial Release, Stretching, Neuromuscular Therapy, Trigger Point Therapy, Connective Tissue Massage, Ortho-Bionomy, Swedish Massage, Sports Massage, and Lymphatic Massage.